Modern Age of Comic Books

 The Modern Age of Comic Books is a period in the history of American superhero comic books which began in 1985 and continues through the present day.
 During approximately the first 15 years of this period, many comic book characters were redesigned, creators gained prominence in the industry, independent comics flourished, and larger publishing houses became more commercialized.

-An alternative name for this period is the Dark Age of Comic Books, due to the popularity and artistic influence of titles with serious content, such as Batman: The Dark Knight Returns and Watchmen.
+A common alternative name for this period is the Dark Age of Comic Books, due to the popularity and artistic influence of titles with serious content, such as Batman: The Dark Knight Returns and Watchmen.

 Developments

-Because the time period encompassing the Modern Age is not well defined, and in some cases disputed by both fans and most professionals, a comprehensive history is open to debate.
+Because the time period encompassing the Modern Age is not well defined, and in some cases disputed by both fans and professionals, a comprehensive history is open to debate.
 Many influences from the Bronze Age of Comic Books would overlap with the infancy of the Modern Age.
 The work of creators such as John Byrne (Alpha Flight, Fantastic Four), Chris Claremont (Iron Fist, Uncanny X-Men), and Frank Miller (Daredevil) would reach fruition in the Bronze Age but their impact was still felt in the Modern Age.
 The Uncanny X-Men is the most definitive example of this impact as Bronze Age characters such as Wolverine and Sabretooth would have a huge influence on the Marvel Universe in the 1980s and beyond.

-For DC, Crisis on Infinite Earths is the bridge that joins the two ages.
+For DC, Crisis on Infinite Earths is a bridge that joins the two ages.
 The result was the cancellation of The Flash (with issue 350), Superman (with issue 423), and Wonder Woman (with issue 329).
 The post-Crisis world would have Wally West as the new Flash, John Byrne writing a brand-new Superman series, and George Pérez working on a new Wonder Woman series.
 Batman would also get a makeover as the Batman: Year One storyline would be one of the most popular Batman stories ever published.

 In rough chronological order by the beginning of the trend, here are some important developments that occurred during the Modern Age, many of which are interrelated:

 Rise of independent publishers

 The late 1970s saw famed creators going to work for new independent publishers.
-The arrival of Jim Shooter as Editor in Chief at Marvel Comics saw the departure of key creators at Marvel such as Steve Gerber, Marv Wolfman, and others.
+The arrival of Jim Shooter as editor-in-chief at Marvel Comics saw the departure of key creators at Marvel such as Steve Gerber, Marv Wolfman, and others.
 In these new companies (Pacific, Eclipse, First) creators were free to create very personal stories.
 Mike Grell's Jon Sable Freelance, Howard Chaykin's American Flagg!, Mike Baron and Steve Rude's Nexus, Dave Steven's Rocketeer and John Ostrander's GrimJack attracted some attention and garnered a number of awards.
 These creators were brought in by DC editor Mike Gold to create defining works such as Green Arrow: The Longbow Hunters by Grell, Blackhawk by Chaykin, and Hawkworld by Truman.
 With Alan Moore, Frank Miller, and Art Spiegelman's Maus (which would later receive the Pulitzer Prize), this period marks the summit of the artform per comics expert Scott McCloud.